bcgov/nr-broker/docs/dev_customize_collection_sync.md

 # Collection Sync Queues

 The collection sync system enables Broker to enqueue work items into Redis queues that external jobs can consume.
-This decouples long-running or specialized synchronization tasks from the core API, allowing independent scaling and technology choices for downstream consumers.
+This decouples long-running or specialized synchronization tasks from the core API, allowing independent scaling and technology choices for queue processors.

 ## How it works

-When a sync is triggered (via the API or a cron job), Broker performs the following steps:
+When a sync is triggered, Broker performs the following steps:

 1. Looks up `syncQueues` rules configured on the target collection
 2. Resolves which entities should be queued using either direct queue rules or graph traversal rules